Home Compare HSX.L vs TRV

 Hiscox vs The Travelers Companies: Which Stock Looks Stronger in 2026?

-The Travelers Companies holds the cleaner structural position, with stability as the main driver and growth adding further support.
+The Travelers Companies holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 Hiscox still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (HSX.L: STOXX 600, TRV: S&P 500).